 It started decades ago.
-From 1953 through 1987 Marine Corps Base Camp Lejeune had a problem.
+From 1953 through 1987, Marine Corps Base Camp Lejeune had a problem.
 A big problem.
 Not only was their drinking water unsafe … it was downright dangerous.
-The water was contaminated with plastics and pesticides and other dangerous materials.
+The water was contaminated with plastics, pesticides, and other dangerous materials.
 Anyone exposed to this toxic water was at an increased risk of developing cancer and other diseases.

 Even more concerning?
 The government did not fix the problem.

 How serious was exposure to the toxic water?